Fact Checked

 How much ground ginger should you take per day?

 Ginger is safe to eat daily, but you should keep it to about 3 to 4 grams.
-You should have less if you are pregnant.
-If you take too much of this spice, you may experience heartburn and reflux.

 Leave a comment